docQodly/docs/docs/cloud/getStarted.md

 The Sandbox application serves as a trial application where you can freely explore Qodly's features and experiment.

+The Sandbox application has the following rules:

+- All Qodly features are available for free
+- A watermark is displayed on pages
-Note that you can only create a single Sandbox per user and the Sandbox is accessible only in a [single environment](#environments-and-services).
+- You can only create one Sandbox per user; however you can delete your sandbox and create a new one at any moment.
+- The Sandbox is available on a [single environment](#environments).

-To create your sandbox application, click on the New sandbox button.
+To create your sandbox application, click on the **New sandbox** button.

 <img src={require('./img/new-sandbox.png').default} style={{borderRadius: '6px', borderColor: '#1D1B49', borderStyle: 'solid'}} />